Vinomo4/SWTech/README.md

 1. Prepare data
 2. Train model
 3. Test model
-4. Creation of a new quality rating associated to each cluster
+4. Creation of a new quality rating associated with each cluster
 5. ...

 ## Deployment